spencer-shadley/completed-class/13-mvc/2-thursday/activities/10-WatchList/README.md

 - Create a full-stack application with Express, MySQL and Handlebars.

-  - HINT: this web application will be very similar to the app your instructor just demonstrated and slacked out.
-Please feel free to leverage that code when creating this code.
+  - HINT: this will be similar to `09-DayPlanner`, read through and make sure you understand that code before starting this activity

 - Create a `schema.sql` file.
 Inside of that file, do the following: